All relationships are built on trust, even website trust

 Top 10 Tips to Build Website Trust

 The entrepreneurs who work most effectively, are those that work consistently to get the job done.
 What job, you say?
 The job that you have advertised to your potential clients.
 The promises you have made are those jobs to an entrepreneur.
 If you advertise on your website that shipping is free, for example, you better believe that your potential customers will leave your website if they see shipping fees.

 This is what creates trust, what enables you to get the task done.
 When you, the entrepreneur, advertises to provide a product or a service, you either get the job done or you let your customer down.
-When people honor each other, there is a trust established that leads to synergy.
+There is an established trust that leads to synergy when people honor each other.
 When people don’t, well, you have lost one relationship with a client that could prove to be detrimental to your business.

 1. Website Design